nibags/apparmor-profiles/README.md

 * Thunderbird
 * VLC

-Note: The following profiles had problems updating to KDE Applications 16.12.3; use in compliant mode to wait to correct the error:
+	Note: The profiles of "Gwenview" and "Okular" had problems updating to KDE Applications 16.12.3.
+Please, use in compliant mode to wait to correct the error.
-* Gwenview
-* Okular

 These are designed to work on KDE Plasma 5,